Ornithology

 Merino, S. and J. Potti.
 1996.
 Weather dependent effects of nest ectoparasites on their bird hosts.
 Ecography 19: 107–113.

-Middleton, A. L. 1998.
+Middleton, A. L. 2020.
 Chipping Sparrow ( Spizella passerina).
-In: The Birds of North America Online (A. Poole, ed.).
-Cornell Lab of Ornithology, Ithaca, NY; Retrieved from the Birds of North America Online: http://bna.birds.cornell.edu/bna.html/species/334
+In: Birds of the World (A. F. Poole and F. B. Gill, eds.).
+Cornell Lab of Ornithology, Ithaca, NY.

 Møller, A. P. 2006.
 Rapid change in nest size of a bird related to change in a secondary sexual character.
 Behavioral Ecology 17: 108-116.